Blog

 Maximum compensatory and punitive damages depend on the size of the employer and can still range from a recovery amount of $50,000 to a recovery amount of $300,000.
 This range for 2024 is unchanged from 2023.

-New York State Labor Law Penalties for 2024
+New York State Penalties for Violating Labor Laws in 2024

 Below are the seven most important, and common labor law penalties to be aware of regarding New York State labor laws.
 Important to note, is that the list is not all-inclusive, rather it includes the most common penalties.